 Our HistoryA Cultural Mosaic

 When President Nelson Mandela officially renamed the Dolphin Coast’s commercial rallying point, adding a significant Zulu title to the town’s existing colonial moniker, our rich and intricate history was finally afforded its deserved recognition.
 For the town of Stanger – named after the first Surveyor-General to the province and proclaimed a magisterial seat in 1873 – was built on the site of dynastic King Shaka’s crowning glory and final resting place.
+Find more info regarding cricket betting rates.
 This was the royal settlement he called ‘Dukuza’ to proclaim the ‘maze’ of several thousand huts encircling his enormous regal dwelling.
 KwaDukuza-Stanger and its immediate environs offer today’s visitor fascinating insights into our region’s formative processes.

 Rise to Glory